 Diagnostic Exams for Graduate Study

 All entering Masters students must take diagnostic examinations in Music History and Music Theory before they may enroll in graduate-level coursework for these subject areas.
-(Students enrolled in Jazz Composition/Arranging take the diagnostic exam in jazz theory instead of the general theory exam.)
+(Students enrolled in Jazz Composition/Arranging or Jazz Performance take the diagnostic exam in jazz theory instead of the general theory exam.)
 The exams are administered before classes begin in the fall and spring semesters or at the time of the on-campus audition/interview.
 Each exam takes approximately one hour to complete.

 The results of the Music History exam are used to advise students into appropriate graduate-level history courses.